October 14, 2008

 Employer-Assisted Housing (EAH) in Illinois has proved itself a meaningful strategy for leveraging employer dollars as well as leadership from both the private and public sectors.
 With Illinois among the top 10 states for residential foreclosures, most planners agree that public sector resources are insufficient to address the demand for quality affordable housing.

 In both expensive high job growth communities and more affordable redeveloping communities, resources are tight, community acceptance is limited, and political leadership around housing is very challenging.
 Still, there's been tremendous headway on housing policy at the state and local level in the last 10 years, when Illinois's first ever state housing policy was created, transformed into a Comprehensive Housing Plan, and codified into law.
 Various enacted pieces of legislation support this new plan, and dozens of local leaders have introduced new policies and development proposals that advance both state and local housing goals.

-Robin Snyderman will share how EAH has worked for employers and communities of all types and sizes, and she will discuss how policymakers have leveraged this investment to support greater affordable and workforce housing policies and proposals.
+In this program, Robin Snyderman shared how EAH has worked for employers and communities of all types and sizes, and she discussed how policymakers have leveraged this investment to support greater affordable and workforce housing policies and proposals.